 When configuring Samba as a BDC you need a way to sync account information with the PDC.
-There are multiple ways of accomplishing this scp, rsync, or by using LDAP as the passdb backend.
+There are multiple ways of accomplishing this; secure copy protocol (SCP), rsync, or by using LDAP as the passdb backend.

 Using LDAP is the most robust way to sync account information, because both domain controllers can use the same information in real time.
-However, setting up a LDAP server may be overly complicated for a small number of user and computer accounts.
+However, setting up an LDAP server may be overly complicated for a small number of user and computer accounts.
 See Samba - OpenLDAP Backend for details.